Tennis Ball

 Absolutely.
 If hit hard and directly at a car, a tennis ball can easily dent a vehicle.
 However, any ball hit out of a court that strikes a car in a parking lot is very unlikely to make a dent.

-Pressurized air or a mixture of air and nitrogen is the gas used to pressurize a tennis ball.
+Pressurized air, or a mixture of air and nitrogen, is the gas used to pressurize a tennis ball.

-The five most popular tennis ball manufacturers include:
+The five most popular manufacturers include:

 Home > Terminology > Tennis Ball